Victor Osimhen Slammed in Viral Video As Old Men in Edo State Claim He Abandoned Family

 John, who claims to be related to Osimhen's father, Patrick, stated that they both attended the same primary school.

 "From here, he learnt driving before going to Lagos and got married in Obiaruku in Delta side.
-Even when his mother died, they put her in the mortuary and compelled us to do the marriage rites before she can be buried because she gave birth to plenty of children."
+Even when his mother died, they put her in the mortuary and compelled us to do the marriage rites before she could be buried because she gave birth to plenty of children."

 "The father came from Lagos and begged us for money.
 The whole money was contributed money and went to Obiaruku to do everything before we were allowed to bury."